SystemsGenetics/KINC/docs/installation.rst

 Installation
 ============

-Currently, there is no stand-alone binary for KINC.
-It must be compiled and installed.
-The instructions on this page provide step-by-step instructions to compile and install KINC.
+This page provides step-by-step instructions to download, compile and install KINC as well as its dependencies on a stand-alone Ubuntu 18.04 system.
+However, the same set of dependencies are required for installation on any other platform or on a High Performance Computing (HPC) platform.

+Even if you install KINC on an HPC system, you may want to install KINC on a local stand-alone machine so that you can view output files using the `qkinc` graphical interface, export network files more easily or perform other tasks.

-KINC can also be run in a Docker container.
-Consult the Usage section for more information.
+Additionally, KINC can also be run in a Docker container.
+Consult the :doc:`usage` section for more information.

 Dependencies
 ------------